-Shared services - During the year ended June 30, 2022, the Foundation provided administrative and other support services to SDRPIC.
+Shared services - During the years ended June 30, 2023 and 2022, the Foundation provided administrative and other support services to SDRPIC.
 These services included personnel to provide a variety of program, financial, fundraising, human resources, legal, executive, information technology, website development, marketing, and administrative services as requested by SDRPIC on an as-needed basis.
 In exchange of these services, SDRPIC paid the Foundation all direct expenses incurred on SDRPIC's behalf.
-The shared services expense was \$295,000 for the year ended June 30, 2022.
+The shared services expenses were approximately \$185,000 and \$295,000 for the years ended June 30, 2023 and 2022, respectively.
 A Services Agreement was entered into as of June 23, 2021.

-Functional allocation of expenses - Expenses which apply to more than one functional category have been allocated among program, general and administrative, and fundraising and development based on the time spent on these functions by specific employees as estimated by management.
+Functional allocation of expenses - Expenses which apply to more than one functional category have been allocated among program services, general and administrative, and fundraising and development based on the time spent on these functions by specific employees as estimated by management.
 Other indirect expenses, such as information technology and office supplies, are allocated by functional departments based on direct staff usage.
 All other costs are allocated directly to the appropriate functional expense category.

-Use of estimates - The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements.
+Use of estimates - The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements.
 Estimates also affect the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-Concentrations - During the year ended June 30, 2022, three contributions/grants accounted for over 50% of the net contributions/grant revenue.
+Concentrations - During the year ended June 30, 2023, four entities accounted for 57% of total revenue.
+During the year ended June 30, 2022, three entities accounted for 50% of the total revenue.